carbonati/browsernn/README.md

 # browserNN.js

-browserNN is an easy to use javascript library that allows you to train deep neural networks in your own browser.
+browserNN is a javascript library that allows you to train deep neural networks in your web browser.
+Inpsired by [@karpathy](https://github.com/karpathy).

 For full documentation and a demo, please see: https://carbonati.github.io/posts/browsernn/